Camper Information

 • The Big Swing, badminton / volleyball, shuffleboard and horseshoes; ping pong, various board games, and of course, unlimited hiking.

-• Group leaders and parents: the camp is located in true wilderness, and operates under special conditions.
-Therefore the host will meet with you on arrival, and set a time for a brief orientation with your group or family.
+• Group leaders and parents: the Camp is located in true wilderness, and operates under special conditions.
+Therefore the Host will meet with you on arrival, and set a time for a brief orientation with your group or family.
 The purpose is insure a safe, positive experience that sends you home healthy and happy, and leaves the camp in good condition for the next group.

 Packing In / Out of Your Items: